Emergency Intercom Repairs Melbourne

 - System shuts down randomly: The intercom powers off without warning — the PSU is overheating due to a partial short, or the thermal protection is cutting power to prevent damage.

-- Burning smell or visible scorch marks: A component on the control board or PSU has overheated and burned — the system must be powered off immediately and inspected before any further use.
+- Burning smell or visible scorch marks: A component on the control board or PSU has overheated and burned — the system must be powered off and inspected before any further use.

 Isolation & Safe Power-Down